-- Internet mail is a communication tool; however, any data you send via Internet mail is not secured or encrypted.
-If you complete a survey or send the Department an e-mail message, your e-mail address and the information submitted will be collected and may be provided to other State agencies to better serve your needs.
-Do not send any confidential or personal information via Internet mail such as your social security number, account number, credit card number, or other data that could be compromised.
+- E-mail is a communication tool.
+Any data you send is not secured or encrypted.
+If you complete a survey or send the EDD an e-mail, your e-mail address and the information submitted will be collected and may be provided to other State agencies to better serve your needs.
+Do not send any confidential or personal information such as your Social Security number, account number, credit card number, or other data that could be compromised.

-- You are responsible for protecting the confidentiality of your user ID, password and PIN (personal identification number) that you use to interact with EDD electronically or by telephone.
+- You are responsible for protecting the confidentiality of your user ID, password, and PIN (personal identification number) that you use to interact with the EDD electronically or by phone.
 Providing this information to anyone else will allow them to access your confidential information.

 - When you view information on the EDD website, some non-confidential data may be collected, such as the time and date of access and where you went during your visit.
-The Web site may place and subsequently retrieve simple text files called “cookies” that identify you and your computer to our Internet site.
-Cookies do not contain personal or confidential information about you and will only be used to monitor activity on this Web site.
+The website, visited, may place and subsequently retrieve simple text files called “cookies” that identify you and your computer to our Internet site.
+Cookies do not contain personal or confidential information about you and will only be used to monitor activity on this website

 - The EDD does not store or use personal information submitted by you any longer than necessary.
 If no longer required and in order to prevent unauthorized access or use of the data, your personally identifiable information is destroyed via purging, magnetic degaussing/erasing, shredding and/or other means of authorized confidential destruction.
 Regularly scheduled archiving, purging, and proper disposal of records and information is a standard practice throughout the Department.

-- Information on this Web site is public domain and may be copied and used as permitted by law, with the exception of pictures and official symbols.
-While EDD attempts to maintain a high degree of accuracy, the Department will not be held liable for errors or omissions that may occur.
+- Information on this website is public domain and may be copied and used as permitted by law, with the exception of pictures and official symbols.
+While the EDD attempts to maintain a high degree of accuracy, the Department will not be held liable for errors or omissions that may occur.

 This policy is developed and maintained in accordance with the Information Practices Act of 1977 (Title 1.8 [commencing with Section 1798] of Part 4 of Division 3 of the Civil Code), Sections 11015.5 and 11019.9 of the Government Code, and Sections 1094 and 1095 of the California Unemployment Insurance Code.

-If you have questions or concerns regarding this Policy, please contact us at Ask EDD.
+If you have questions or concerns regarding this Policy, contact us at Ask EDD.